xcore/sc_multi_uart/doc/programming_guide.rst

     * - UART_TX_MAX_BAUD_RATE
       - 115200
       - less than or equal to 115200
-      - Define the max baud rate the API will allow configuration.
+      - Defines the max baud rate the API will allow configuration of.
 Validated to 115200
     * - UART_TX_CLOCK_DIVIDER
       - (UART_TX_CLOCK_RATE_HZ / UART_TX_MAX_BAUD_RATE)
       - Any appropriate divider
       - It is recommended to leave this at the default.
-Is used to set the clock divider when configuring clocking from the internal reference clock
+It is used to set the clock divider when configuring clocking from the internal reference clock
     * - UART_TX_OVERSAMPLE
       - 2
       - {1|2}